C++ set emplace

 a, b, c, d, e,

-In the above example, it simply insert the element into the set m with the given key value pairs.
+In the aforementioned example, it merely adds the element to the set m using the provided key-value pairs.

 Example 2

-Let's see a simple example to insert the element and check for the duplicate key:
+Let's explore a basic example to insert the element and validate for duplicate keys:

 #include <set>